 Heartburn is the main symptom.
 It is a burning feeling that rises from the upper tummy (abdomen) or lower chest up towards the neck.
 (It is confusing, as it has nothing to do with the heart.)
 Other common symptoms include:

 - A burning pain when you swallow hot drinks.

-Like heartburn, these symptoms tend to come and go, and tend to be worse after a meal.
-People with Barrett's oesophagus will usually have (or will have had in the past) the symptoms associated with acid reflux and inflammation of the gullet (oesophagitis).
+Like heartburn, these symptoms tend to come and go and tend to be worse after a meal.
+People with Barrett's oesophagus will usually have (or will have had in the past) the symptoms associated with acid reflux and oesophagitis.

-What causes acid reflux and whom does it affect?
+What causes acid reflux and who is affected by it?

-The circular band of muscle at the bottom of the oesophagus (the sphincter) normally prevents acid reflux.
+The circular band of muscle at the bottom of the oesophagus is called the sphincter.
+It normally prevents acid reflux.
 Problems occur if the sphincter does not work very well.
-This is common, but in most cases it is not known why it does not work so well.
+This is common but in most cases it is not known why it does not work so well.
 However, having a hiatus hernia makes you more prone to reflux.
 A hiatus hernia occurs when part of your stomach protrudes through the lower chest muscle (diaphragm) into the lower chest.
-(See separate leaflet called Hiatus Hernia for more details.)
+See separate leaflet called Hiatus Hernia for more details.

 Most people have heartburn at some time, perhaps after a large meal.
 However, about 1 in 3 adults have some heartburn every few days, and nearly 1 in 10 adults have heartburn at least once a day.
 In many cases it is mild and soon passes.
 However, it is quite common for symptoms to be frequent or severe enough to affect quality of life.
 It is people who have severe and long-standing reflux who are more likely to develop Barrett's oesophagus.